Secure-AI-Systems-Group/sarcasm-detection/README.md

 ## Running The Code

-Since this code was written in Google Colab, we recommend checking out the Colab files and copying them.
+Since this code was written in Google Colab, we recommend checking out the Colab files (links contained in Python code) and copying them.
 Also, please don't forget to swap out the google drive links in the code with your own google drive links.

 &nbsp;